Blackjack Switch Guide

 Post switch strategy is a little different to normal basic strategy because of the dealer pushing with a hand totalling 22.
-See the chart in the right column for reference.
+See the chart below for reference.

 It is useful to note that Blackjack Switch offers the lowest house edge of all the non-traditional types of Blackjack games.
 Under the standard rules the house edge is 0.58%.
 Keep an eye out for the following variations to the rules which can make a significant difference to the house edge, often in the player's favour (note negative values are better as they imply a lower house edge):

 - Switched blackjack counts as a blackjack instead of just 21: -0.40%